Namie Amuro: 2005–2006: Queen of Hip-Pop and expansion into Asia

 In April 2005, Amuro released the single "Want Me, Want Me".
 The song was a success in Japan, reaching number two on Oricon Singles Chart, and sold over 103,000 units in that region.
 In May, following a three-year split from Maruyama, Japanese publications reported that she would take back full custody of their child, Haruto.
 In August, she was granted full custody of Haruto with visitation rights by Maruyama.
 On May 29, Amuro performed at MTV Video Music Awards Japan for the fourth consecutive year in a row.
 She won two awards, "Best R&B Video" and "Most Impressive Performing Asian Artist", making her the first artist to win MTV VMAJ awards four years in a row (she won "Inspiration Award" in 2002, "Best Collaboration" in 2003 and "Best R&B Video" in 2004).
 Amuro released her seventh studio album Queen of Hip-Pop in July 2005.
 The album includes four singles: "Alarm", "All For You", "Girl Talk/The Speed Star" and "Want Me, Want Me".
 Queen of Hip-Pop was a success, reaching number two on the Oricon Albums Chart, and sold over 455,000 units in Japan.
 In collaboration with MGM Studios, Amuro was granted permission to use Pink Panther in the album.
 A female panther counterpart was created for the album as well.
 Both panther characters appeared in the music video of "WoWa".
 In September 2005, Amuro embarked on her Space of Hip-Hop concert tour in Japan.
 Shortly after the commencement of the tour, she announced that she would contribute to the Japanese theatrical release of the film Sin City (2005).
 After viewing the movie, Amuro made an offer to the Japanese distribution company to sing its theme song; the company, feeling that her image fit the movie, accepted her offer.
 The theme song, "Violet Sauce", was later released as part of a double A-side single, "White Light/Violet Sauce", in November 2005.
 It achieved moderate success in Japan, reaching number seven on the Oricon Singles Chart, and sold over 72,000 units there.
 The movie's director, Robert Rodriguez, was impressed by the song and asked to be a part of it; he can be heard saying "Welcome to Sin City" towards the end of the song.
-Shortly after the single, she released Filmography 2001–2005' (2006), a compilation of twelve of her music videos between the years 2001 to 2005.
+Shortly after the single, she released Filmography 2001–2005, a compilation of twelve of her music videos between the years 2001 to 2005.
 Amuro collaborated with Japanese recording artists Zeebra, Ai, and Mummy-D on Zeebra's album, The New Beginning, released in February 2006, in a song called "Do What U Gotta Do".
 In May, she released the double A-side single "Can't Sleep, Can't Eat, I'm Sick/Ningyo", which peaked at number two on the Oricon Singles Chart and shifted over 80,000 units in Japan.
-In August 2006, Amuro conducted her first annual tour Best Tour Live Style 2006, spanning between August and November 2006.
+In August 2006, Amuro conducted her Live Style 2006 tour, spanning between August and November 2006.
 Released in February 2007, the Live DVD of the tour was placed on the second position by Oricon.
 Its total sales exceeded 90,000 units in Japan.